vitali-melamed/vitali-melamed/README.md

 ---

-✨ _“Code is like humor.
+✨ _“Code is like humour.
 When you have to explain it, it’s bad.”_